rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ### requirements

 This is basically the list of pip packages and the Python version that your app depends on.
+On the desktop this is handled for you by `pip3 install`, at the cost of disk space.
+On Android there is no `pip3` so you have to do it by hand.

+Generally you can find what packages a package depends on by looking on GitHub at the package's `requirements.txt` file (if it exists).
+These packages must be added to requirements in buildozer.spec.

 It is important that you understand what your app depends on.
 The requirements list must be complete, missing one item is the most common cause of a run time crash on Android.
+The next most common cause is adding a package that is not pure Python or does not have a recipe.

+If you have a problem run the [debugger](#debugging).

+Some examples:

 The current Buildozer default version for Kivy is obsolete, change it to `requirements = python3,kivy==2.0.0`

-Some packages don't automatically references their dependencies, so these will have to be explicitly added.
-These dependencies are usually found by [debugging](#debugging).
-One common example:
+Some packages have dependencies but no requirements.txt file, the only way to resolve these is with the debugger.
+One example:

 `import requests` needs `requirements = python3,kivy==2.0.0,requests,urllib3,chardet,idna`